-The online learning environment presents a unique set of challenges that require clear definition of instructor performance.
-The following Instructor Performance Expectations are considered best practices.
-They identify the minimum level of interaction and management needed between students and instructors to maintain a quality online learning environment.
+The online learning environment presents a unique set of challenges that requires clear definition of instructor performance.
+The following best practices identify the minimum level of interaction and management needed between students and instructors to maintain a quality online learning environment.

 As a course instructor, it is anticipated that you will…

 - Follow the established course start and end dates.
 When students register for your course, they expect that it will start and end as stated in LionPATH.
 Schedule adjustments may, however, be needed to meet deadlines for graduating students and others with special circumstances.

 - Follow consistent guidelines for managing your online course.
 These guidelines identify tasks that should be performed on a daily, weekly, or semester basis.
 As you will see, the key to effectively managing an online course is to be consistently "present" in your online classroom.
 Regular contact with your students helps assure them that they are well-supported.
 As many seasoned online faculty can attest, the online classroom can become even more "personal" than the face-to-face one.
 Through regular communications with your students, observations of their discussions with one another in discussion forums, reading notes they share publicly with one another, and so on, you will likely be surprised at how you are able to connect with your students and learn about them as individuals in ways you had not envisioned!